InceptionTime: Finding AlexNet for Time Series Classification: Architectural Hyperparameter study

 \figurename~\ref{fig:nb-filters-vs-nb-classes} depicts the network's accuracy with respect to the number of filters for datasets with a differing number of classes.
 Our prior intuition was that the more classes, or variability, present in the training set, the more features are required to be extracted in order to discriminate the different classes, and this will necessitate a greater number of filters.
 This is confirmed by the trend displayed in \figurename~\ref{fig:nb-filters-vs-nb-classes}, where the datasets with more classes require more filters to be learned in order to be able to accurately classify the input time series.

 After observing on the synthetic dataset that the number of filters significantly affects the performance of the network, we asked ourselves if the current implementation of \ourmethod{} could benefit/lose from a naive increase/decrease in the number of filters per layer.
-Our proposed \ourmethod{} model contains 32 filters per Inception module's component, while for these experiments we tested two ensembles with 64 and 16 filters per layer, approximately doubling and halving the number of filters per layer, respectively. \figurename~\ref{fig:cd-diagram-resnet-224-filters} illustrates a critical difference diagram showing how increasing the number of filters per layer significantly deteriorated the accuracy of the network, whereas decreasing the number of filters did not significantly affect the accuracy.
+Our proposed \ourmethod{} model contains 32 filters per Inception module's component, while for these experiments we tested six ensembles, by varying the hyperparameter with a power of two. \figurename~\ref{fig:cd-diagram-inceptiontime-nb-filters-with-bake-off} illustrates a critical difference diagram showing how increasing the number of filters per layer significantly deteriorated the accuracy of the network, whereas decreasing the number of filters did not significantly affect the accuracy.
 It appears that our \ourmethod{} model contains enough filters to separate the classes of the 85 UCR datasets, of which some have up to 60 classes (ShapesAll dataset).

 Increasing the number of filters also has another side effect: it causes an explosion in the number of parameters in the network.
 The wider \ourmethod{} contains four times the number of parameters than the original implementation.
 We therefore conclude that naively increasing the number of filters is actually detrimental, as it will drastically increase the network's complexity and eventually cause overfitting.